kmjax/planets-php/README.md

 - [x] b) Create a database table with these columns: Planet Name, Description, Distance from Sun, Radius, Mass, Length of Day, Orbital Period, and link to Google Maps.
 - [x] c) Store the data from each planet's Google web page into the database table
 - [x] d) Create a web page that pulls the data out of the planets database table and displays the information in a table
-- [ ] e) Clicking on the Google Maps link should open in a new page (tab)
+- [x] e) Clicking on the Google Maps link should open in a new page (tab)
 - [ ] f) Use the bootstrap table utility classes for styling the table

 #### STATUS

+75% Completed.
+Planet links to Google Space Maps are now functional and open up in a new page (tab).
+All that is left is applying Bootstrap to the page and styling to the table.

+See checklist above for status of each project objective.

+#### PREVIOUS STATUS MESSAGES

-70% Completed.
+- 70% Completed.
 The core content of the web page is now in place.
 Planetary data is fetched and displayed in a table.
 Currently, there is no styling applied to the results and as a result it is ugly.

-See checklist above for status of each project objective.

-#### PREVIOUS STATUS MESSAGES

 - 20% Completed.
 Database table PLANETS created and populated with all planetary information from the spreadsheet.
 The planets table was dumped and stored in the repository.
 - 10% Completed.
 Information gathered and stored in a spreadsheet for all of our solar system's 8 planets.